Goat: In culture

-The goat is one of the 12-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.
-Each animal is associated with certain personality traits; those born in a year of the goat are predicted to be shy, introverted, creative, and perfectionist.

-Several mythological hybrid creatures are believed to consist of parts of the goat, including the Chimera.
-The Capricorn sign in the Western zodiac is usually depicted as a goat with a fish's tail.
-Fauns and satyrs are mythological creatures that are part goat and part human.
-The mineral bromine is named from the Greek word "brόmos", which means "stench of he-goats".
+The goat is one of the 12-year cycle of animals which appear in the Chinese zodiac.
+Several mythological hybrid creatures contain goat parts, including the Chimera.
+The Capricorn constellation sign in the Western zodiac is usually depicted as a goat with a fish's tail.
+Fauns and satyrs are mythological creatures with human bodies and goats' legs.
+The lustful Greek god Pan similarly has the upper body of a man and the horns and lower body of a goat.